CyberMonitor/orquestra-docs/v1/content/tutorials/probabilistic-modeling-with-quantum-circuits.md

 * Make sure you have installed the [Quantum Engine CLI](../../qe-cli/install-cli/)

-* Log in to Quantum Engine by running `qe login -e <your-email> -s <quantum-engine-uri>` in your terminal.
+* Log in to Quantum Engine by running `qe login -s <quantum-engine-uri>` in your terminal.
 Contact support to register your email and/or receive the `quantum-engine-uri`.

 * Submit your `optimize-qcbm-circuit.yaml` by running `qe submit workflow <path/to/workflow/optimize-qcbm-circuit.yaml>`